 Whether you are an experienced homeschooler or a complete newbie, learning about different homeschooling styles will help you align your practices with your educational and overall goals.
-Experts at Cuemath, the world pioneer in online Math and Coding classes for K-12 students, classify the philosophy behind homeschooling institutions into seven broad styles.
+Experts at Cuemath, the world pioneer in online Math classes for K-12 students, classify the philosophy behind homeschooling institutions into seven broad styles.

 One of the oldest and more popular styles of homeschooling, the classical method, traces back to the middle ages.
 It has been the preferred learning style for great minds like Plato, Aristotle, and Thomas Jefferson.
 It separates learning into three different stages—grammar, logic, and rhetoric, collectively called the trivium.
 The grammar stage (ages 6-10) focuses on building skills and teaching children the mechanics of language and five senses.
 The logic stage (ages 10-12) emphasizes reasoning, debates, drawing conclusions, and critical thinking.
 Finally, the rhetoric stage (ages 13-18) encourages self-expression and persuading others with the skills gained so far through systematic and rigorous studies.
 The drawbacks include less flexibility and interactive learning as compared to other styles.

 This traditional method is language-based and keeps reading on a high priority.
 Students of this method are high achievers, and most adapt well to higher education.

 Charlotte Mason Style Homeschool